Healing the City

 19 “Sir,” the woman said, “I can see that you are a prophet.
 20 Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.”

-"Healing the City" is a profound and dynamic weekly podcast that dives into the complexities of creating healthier communities.
-Featuring the voices and perspectives of the esteemed members of the Village Church, each episode is thoughtfully crafted to address the challenges and opportunities for meaningful change in our cities.
+“Healing the City” is a weekly podcast about what it looks like to build healthier communities.
+Featuring the voices and perspectives of people from the Village Church, each episode is focused on the real challenges and real opportunities for change in our cities.

 The Village Church